akuczala/random-networks/README.md

 The data folder contains precomputed eigenvalues for various matrix distributions.
 These are used to approximate eigenvalue densities for comparison with theory.

 ## Information in recurrent networks
-fisherlib.py computes the information capacity of coupled random recurrent networks.
+fisherlib.py computes the Fisher information (signal-to-noise ratio) of coupled random recurrent networks.
 An example notebook is included.